SanKalp4/NLP/IMDB Sentiment Analysis/readME.md

-# Seniment Analysis on IMDB dataset.
+# Sentiment Analysis on IMDB dataset.

 There is a sample of IMDB movie reviews.
 Sentiment analysis is done using a dictionary of word score.